 Daytime sleepiness is a common symptom of PD as well as a side effect of its medications.
 Many people with PD also have trouble falling asleep and staying asleep at night.
 Though light therapy has been proven helpful to healthy older adults, and others with similar sleep difficulties, it has not been rigorously explored in Parkinson’s.
 Researchers led by Aleksandar Videnovic, M.D., M.Sc., at Massachusetts General Hospital in Boston, tested whether light therapy also could help people with Parkinson’s maintain a healthy sleep-wake cycle.

-The study enrolled 31 people with PD who had excessive daytime sleepiness, as determined by a standard rating scale.
+The study enrolled 31 people with PD who had A chronic condition characterized by difficulty staying awake or paying attention; may be due to underlying sleep disorders, depression or some medications., as determined by a standard rating scale.
 Study participants (13 men and 18 women) had lived with PD for six years on average.
 None of the participants had sleep apnea or rapid-eye-movement (REM) sleep behavior disorder.

 For two weeks, 16 of the participants were exposed to bright light (10,000 lux) from a conventional light box twice daily, in the morning and late afternoon.
 The other participants, serving as a control group, were exposed to dim-red light (less than 300 lux) as a placebo.
 Study participants kept sleep logs in which they recorded awakenings during the night, sleep quality, and ease of falling asleep.
 They also wrote down their daytime sleepiness and wore a wrist monitor that tracked their physical activity.